procmadatelzobak/pszcz-flow-simulator/README.md

 python -m server.net
 ```

-The server listens on `ws://127.0.0.1:7777/ws` and broadcasts an empty snapshot every second.
+The server listens on `ws://127.0.0.1:7777/ws` and broadcasts full snapshots at the configured tick rate (default 50 Hz).

 Start the console client in another terminal: